MarcoSignoretto/PictureARAndroid/README.md

 ## Android Studio OpenCV Setup ##

+### NDK

+To build the app you need to use the NDK version "r16b"

 ### Import Java module ###

 1. Download the desired version of the OpenCV Android SDK from [OpenCV GitHub page](https://github.com/opencv/opencv/releases)